 An impermeable membrane should be installed under all perimeter bottom plates fixed to concrete slabs on the ground.
 The membrane should also extend up the weather side flange of the bottom plate, and may be pre-applied to the bottom plates at the time of rollforming.
-This is consistent with good building practise and is a condition of BlueScope Steel's warranty on house framing made from TRUECORE ® steel.
-Refer to BlueScope Steel Technical Bulletin-34 from which Figures 1 & 2 below, are taken.
+This is consistent with good building practise and is a condition of BlueScope Steel's warranty on house framing made from TRUECORE steel.
+Refer to BlueScope Steel Technical Bulletin-34 from which the figures below have been taken.